ucfopen/UDOIT/INSTALL_CANVAS.md

 - `CREATED` = Date in this format: `2021-06-08`
 - `STATUS` = `1` if you are using MySQL or MariaDB (or Docker), `true` if you are using PostgreSQL
 - `VANITY_URL` = Your LMS vanity URL (i.e. `canvas.myschool.edu`)
 - `METADATA` = Optional.
-Institution specific settings, such as language or excluded tests.
+Institution-specific settings, such as language or excluded tests.
 Text representation of a JSON object. (i.e. `{"lang":"es"}`)
 - `API_CLIENT_ID` = The ID of the developer API key you created earlier
 - `API_CLIENT_SECRET` = The secret for the API key you created earlier